MoniPar/reclaimed-treasures/README.md

 **FOOTER**

-Features on all pages, the responsive footer is valuable to the users as it encourages them to get in touch via phone or email if they prefer that method or contact and it also allows the users to keep connected via social media and to sign up for the newsletter.
+Featured on all pages, the responsive footer is valuable to the users as it encourages them to get in touch via phone or email, if they prefer that method of contact.
+It also allows the users to keep connected via social media and to sign up for the newsletter.
 It includes:

 - A newsletter signup – This is valuable to the user as it keeps them up to date with offers, new products, seasonal deals and news from the Shop Owner.
-- The website logo which is in itself a link which directs the user back to the Home Page.
+- The website logo, which is in itself a link directing the user back to the Home Page.
 - Contact details are links which direct the user to the relevant apps.
 On mobile, the telephone number will bring up a call feature, while the email address will open up an email app on tablet and desktop as well.
 - Social links open in a new tab so that users are not directed away from the website.
 - Useful links are links that direct the user to:
   - the Privacy Policy of the Ecommerce Store (opens in a new tab),
   - the Contact Page of the website in order for the user to submit a query and
-  - Eco Market Malta - a website which advocates for sustainability and includes relevant information to this ecommerce site.
+  - Eco Market Malta - a website which advocates for sustainability and includes relevant information to this e-commerce site.
 - Copyright has a link to the creator's LinkedIn page, which also opens in a new tab.
 - All links have a hover and focus effect to help users identify them as links.
 - All links are labelled for screen reading technology.